What is ReviewerCredits?

 Scientist and researchers can subscribe to ReviewerCredits and get recognition for all the reviews they perform.
 ReviewerCredits keeps a history of all the reviews performed, assigns a Index and gives tangible rewards!

-Researchers after subscribing to the website, can fill a claim for each review performed in the previous six months.
+Researchers after subscribing to the website, can fill a claim for each review performed in the previous twelve months.
 We verify that the review has been performed by asking a confirmation from the journal.
 This step is essential in the process to create a solid and reliable history of reviews performed.
 Upon confirmation from the Editor, the review is added to the personal account of the reviewer.

 What are the advantages for the reviewers?